Random finite-difference discretizations of the Ambrosio-Tortorelli functional with optimal mesh size: Introduction

-In \cite[Theorem 2.1]{BBZ} it has been proven that the $\Gamma$-limit of $E_{\e,\delta_{\e}}$ depends on \mbox{$\ell:=\lim_{\e\to 0}(\delta_{\e}/\e)$} according to the following scheme: \begin{itemize} \item[-] if $\ell=0$ then $\Gamma$-$\lim_{\e}E_{\e,\delta_{\e}}$ is the Mumford-Shah functional \eqref{eq:introMS}, \item[-] if $\ell>0$ and $d=2$ then $\Gamma$-$\lim_{\e}E_{\e,\delta_{\e}}$ is an anisotropic free-discontinuity functional, \item[-] if $\ell=+\infty$ then $\Gamma$-$\lim_{\e}E_{\e,\delta_{\e}}$ is finite only on $W^{1,2}(D)$ where it coincides with $\int_D|\nabla u|^2\dx$. \end{itemize} The scheme above points out that this discretization works only for a very fine mesh-size $\delta_{\e}\ll\e$, while it approximates only an anisotropic version of the $MS$ functional for $\delta_{\e}\sim\e$.
-However an approximation at a scale $\delta_{\e}\sim\e$ has a lower computational cost with respect to one at a scale $\delta\ll\e$.
+In \cite[Theorem 2.1]{BBZ} it has been proven that the $\Gamma$-limit of $E_{\e,\delta_{\e}}$ depends on \mbox{$\ell:=\lim_{\e\to 0}(\delta_{\e}/\e)$} according to the following scheme: \begin{itemize} \item[-] if $\ell=0$ then $\Gamma$-$\lim_{\e}E_{\e,\delta_{\e}}$ is the Mumford-Shah functional \eqref{eq:introMS}, \item[-] if $\ell>0$ and $d=2$ then $\Gamma$-$\lim_{\e}E_{\e,\delta_{\e}}$ is an anisotropic free-discontinuity functional, \item[-] if $\ell=+\infty$ then $\Gamma$-$\lim_{\e}E_{\e,\delta_{\e}}$ is finite only on $W^{1,2}(D)$ where it coincides with $\int_D|\nabla u|^2\dx$. \end{itemize} The case $\ell=0$ has also been considered in the recent paper \cite{CSS}, where the authors prove a similar result in dimension $d=2$ and $d=3$ for finite-difference discretizations of Ambrosio-Totorelli-type approximations of the Griffith functional in the context of brittle fracture.
+The scheme above points out that this discretization works only for a very fine mesh-size $\delta_{\e}\ll\e$, while it approximates only an anisotropic version of the $MS$ functional for $\delta_{\e}\sim\e$.
+However an approximation at a scale $\delta_{\e}\sim\e$ is preferable, since it has a lower computational cost with respect to one at a scale $\delta_{\e}\ll\e$.
 One possible way to avoid the emergence of anisotropy in the limit, while keeping the computational cost low could be to take into account long-range interactions in the approximation of the gradient of the edge variable $v$ (similar to the approach in \cite{Ch99} in the case of the so-called weak-membrane energy) and not only neighboring differences as done in \cite{BBZ}.
-However such a strategy would increase the computational complexity of the numerical minimization as the adjacency matrix of the graph of interactions would become less sparse.
-Instead, we take a different approach which draws some inspiration from the recent results in \cite{R18}.
-Therein the third author showed how, for the weak membrane approximation of the Mumford-Shah functional, discretizations on random point sets can be used to circumvent anisotropic limits.
-In particular, statistically isotropic point sets have the flexibility to approximate interfaces without any directional bias also in the case that only short-range interactions are taken into account.
-Therefore, we replace periodic lattices by so-called stochastic lattices.
-We then define a random family of discretizations of the Ambrosio-Tortorelli functional \eqref{eq:ATintro} with mesh-size $\delta_{\e}=\e$ for which we can prove $\Gamma$-convergence to the Mumford-Shah functional almost surely (a.s.). \\
+Here we take a different approach which draws some inspiration from the recent results in \cite{R18} and exploit the fact that statistically isotropic point sets have the flexibility to approximate interfaces without any directional bias also in the case that only short-range interactions are taken into account.
+More precisely, we use discretizations on random point sets to circumvent anisotropic limits.
+Namely, we replace periodic lattice in \eqref{eq:introBBZ} by so-called stochastic lattices and then define a random family of discretizations of the Ambrosio-Tortorelli functional \eqref{eq:ATintro} with mesh-size $\delta_{\e}=\e$ for which we can prove $\Gamma$-convergence to the isotropic Mumford-Shah functional almost surely (a.s.).
+We point out that this is a purely theoretical result which suggests a possible way to numerically approximate isotropic free-discontinuity functionals with discrete ones on random grids.
+In the last section of this paper we select two specific test images to point out some qualitative differences between a segmentation based on such an approximation and that based on a nearest-neighbors discretization of the Ambrosio-Tortorelli functionals on the square lattice.
+Since the number of nearest-neighbor interactions in the random lattice is in average larger than the one in the square lattice (see also Seciton \ref{sec:numerics}), an in-depth comparison of the two approaches (deterministic and random) should also include possibly long-range deterministic discretizations.
+The natural question of the quantitative comparison of these different approaches is an interesting problem on its own and is out of the scope of this paper.